 In the late 1990s, Clearwater United Church sold their building and have been worshipping in St. James’ Catholic Church since 2000.

-In 2008, Barriere United Church began experimenting with becoming Church of St Paul, recognizing the coming together of the Anglicans, Uniteds and Lutherans in town.
-(Serving Together as a Parish of Anglicans, Uniteds and Lutherans).
+In 2008, Barriere United Church began experimenting with becoming Church of St Paul, recognizing the coming together of the Anglicans (from Barriere’s Church of the Redeemer), Uniteds, and Lutherans in town.
+Church of St Paul is an acronym for Serving Together as a Parish of Anglicans, Uniteds, and Lutherans.
 This was made real on Pentecost Sunday 2010 with the signing of the Shared Ministry Agreement!

 In the Fall of 2015, the entire Pastoral Charge became an Ecumenical Shared Ministry when representatives from the three denominations and the Pastoral Charge gathered to sign a new Shared Ministry Agreement.
 Clearwater United Church became Trinity Shared Ministry!